Yoshi and the Mysterious Book

-is an upcoming platform game published by Nintendo for the Nintendo Switch 2.
-It will be the seventh main installment in the Yoshi series, following Yoshi's Crafted World (2019), and is scheduled to be released in early 2026.
-Set in a living encyclopedia, the game follows the dinosaur Yoshi as he searches for and interacts with creatures in the book's pages in order to solve puzzles, complete objectives, and traverse through levels.
+is a 2026 platform game developed by Good-Feel and published by Nintendo for the Nintendo Switch 2.
+The game follows Yoshi as he enters a living encyclopedia, where he seeks and interacts with peculiar creatures in the book's pages in order to solve puzzles, complete objectives, and traverse through levels.
+Released on May 21, 2026, the game succeeded Yoshi's Crafted World (2019) as the ninth main installment in the Yoshi series and the fifth released for a home console.
+It received generally positive reviews.

 Gameplay

+Yoshi, having given an apple to a bubble spouting creature, rides in a large bubble created from the action.
+A star is given to the player for discovering this interaction.

-Yoshi and the Mysterious Book is a side-scrolling platform game set primarily in a living encyclopedia.
+Yoshi and the Mysterious Book is a side-scrolling platform game set primarily in a living encyclopedia called "Mr. E".

-The premise revolves around the dinosaur Yoshi entering the book's pages in order to search for and interact with various creatures.
+The premise revolves around the player character, a friendly dinosaur known as Yoshi, as he enters Mr. E's pages in order to search for and interact with various creatures.
 Each level, or chapter, of the game has different creatures, each with unique attributes.
 When Yoshi finds a creature, he can utilize its traits and abilities to solve puzzles and traverse levels.
-The game is animated in a style similar to traditional stop-motion animation, with a lower frame rate in certain character actions such as when jumping.
+The world inside Mr. E's pages is animated in a style similar to traditional stop-motion animation, with a lower frame rate in certain character actions such as when jumping.